zachsaw/Binaron.Serializer/README.md

 # Binaron.Serializer
-A fast serializer for modern programming languages with an open source binary object notation format.
-With the benchmark project included in this repository (Binaron.Serializer.Benchmark), Binaron.Serializer is 3x faster compared to Newtonsoft.JSON.
+**A fast serializer for modern programming languages with an open source binary object notation format.**

+With the roundtrip serialization-deserialization benchmark project included in this repository (Binaron.Serializer.Benchmark), **Binaron.Serializer is *faster* than Newtonsoft.JSON by *over 300%*!**

 |  Method |     Mean |     Error |    StdDev |
 |--------:|---------:|----------:|----------:|